padiow/winput/API.md

     // ErrDriverNotInstalled specific to BackendHID, implies the Interception driver is missing or not accessible.
     ErrDriverNotInstalled = errors.New("interception driver not installed or accessible")

+    // ErrDLLLoadFailed implies interception.dll could not be loaded.
+    ErrDLLLoadFailed = errors.New("failed to load interception library")

     // ErrPermissionDenied implies the operation failed due to system privilege restrictions (e.g. UIPI).
     ErrPermissionDenied = errors.New("permission denied")
 )